zowe/docs-site/docs/user-guide/glossary.md

    When the Window is created, the application's web content is encapsulated dependant upon its framework type. << user-guide\mvd-mvdandwindowmgt.md

 **Proxy Server**
-   ZSS reads this file directly as a startup argument, while the Zowe Application Framework Proxy Server as defined in the `zlux-proxy-server` repository accepts several parameters, which are intended to be read from a JSON file through an implementer of the server, such as the example in the `zlux-example-server` repository, the `js/zluxServer.js` file. << user-guide\mvd-zluxconfiguration.md
+   ZSS reads this file directly as a startup argument, while the zLUX Proxy Server as defined in the `zlux-proxy-server` repository accepts several parameters, which are intended to be read from a JSON file through an implementer of the server, such as the example in the `zlux-example-server` repository, the `js/zluxServer.js` file. << user-guide\mvd-configuration.md
-   For convenience, the Zowe Application Framework Proxy Server and ZSS read from a JSON file with a common structure. << user-guide\mvd-zluxconfiguration.md
+   For convenience, the zLUX Proxy Server and ZSS read from a JSON file with a common structure. << user-guide\mvd-configuration.md
-   ZSS configuration Running ZSS requires a JSON configuration file that is similar or the same as the one used for the Zowe Application Framework Proxy Server. << user-guide\mvd-zluxconfiguration.md
+   ZSS configuration Running ZSS requires a JSON configuration file that is similar or the same as the one used for the zLUX Proxy Server. << user-guide\mvd-configuration.md

 **command group**
    Zowe CLI contains the following command groups: << user-guide\cli-usingcli.md